 I am one of you.
 I have been a believer and a follower of Jesus Christ for 27 years.
-I have been faithfully attending the same church home for 21 of those years and have participated in Bible Studies of pedigree note for all of those years.
-My Bible is read, well readGod and try to live sacrificially.
+I have been faithfully attending the same church home for 21 of those years and have participated in Bible Studies for all of those years.
+My Bible is read, well read.
+You can trace a history of my spiritual growth in its margins and in every blank spot of the end pages.
+I love Jesus, consider myself submitted to and I try to live sacrificially.

 And, yet, I have am often disregarded as a “serious” Christian because of one belief that I hold within the context of my faith: I am fully affirming in equality and access for gay, lesbian, bisexual and transgender (glbt) people within the Christian church.

-The Bible has over 31 thousand verses contained within; of those, only 5 sections of Scripture have been traditionally crafted to construct a wall blocking the glbt community from most churches.
-Not all denominations participate in this gate keeping; and others are in process of opening the padlocked entryways.; you can trace a history of my spiritual growth in its margins and in every blank spot of the end pages.
-I love Jesus, consider myself submitted to
+The Bible has over 31 thousand verses contained within; of those, only 5 sections of Scripture have been used in recent decades to construct a wall blocking the glbt community from most churches.
+Not all denominations participate in this gate-keeping, and others are in process of opening the padlocked entryways.;

 - Love God